richmahn/en_tn/luk/17/intro.md

 ##### The use of paradox #####

-This is a statement that seems absurd and appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 A paradox occurs in this chapter: "Whoever seeks to gain his life will lose it, but whoever loses his life will save it" ([Luke 17:33](./32.md)).

 ## Links: ##